-Brain-Computer Interface (BCI) is a technology that aims at decoding a user’s mental state or movement intent through brain signals, and using this information to move a computer interface, wheelchair, robotic arm or other device.
-Subcortical structures, such as the basal ganglia and thalamus, are an essential part of the motor control network but have remained overlooked in the context of BCIs.
-Our lab specifically capitalises the understanding about the role of these deep brain regions in motor control and movement disorders in developing novel BCIs.
+Brain-Computer Interfaces (BCI) are a technology that can be used to decode a user’s mental state or movement intent from brain signals, and then use this information to interact with a computer or other device.
+The basal ganglia and thalamus are essential parts of the brain’s motor control network, but have remained overlooked in the context of BCIs.
+Our group specifically capitalises on the understanding of the roles played by these deep brain regions in motor control and movement disorders to develop novel BCIs.
 We utilise signals acquired from these structures to detect specific patterns, and then translate them into the actions of an end effector.

 Central to any BCI is the notion that a specific goal can be achieved by volitional modulation of neural activity.
-BCI therefore provides a potential tool for neurofeedback training, in which patients may learn to modulate their own pathological neural activity through reinforcement learning.
-We identify pathological neural activity related to different disorders such as Parkinson’s disease, develop BCIs to train patients to regulate this activity, and evaluate the effect of this approach in reducing symptoms.
+BCI therefore provides a potential tool for neurofeedback training, in which people may learn to modulate their own pathological neural activity through reinforcement learning.
+We identify pathological neural activity related to different disorders such as Parkinson’s disease, develop BCIs to help train people to regulate this activity, and evaluate the effect of this approach in reducing symptoms.

-Another direction of the group is to use BCI to trigger Deep Brain Stimulation (DBS) to treat essential tremor.
-Current stimulation systems deliver continuous pulses of energy to brain regions that exhibit pathological activity.
+Another direction of the group is to use BCI to trigger Deep Brain Stimulation (DBS) to treat Essential Tremor.
+Current stimulation systems continuously deliver pulses of electrical energy to brain regions that exhibit pathological activity.
 We focus on processing neural activity to decode movement status and pathological signatures, and use this information to control when stimulation is delivered.

-Neurophysiology of human cortical-thalamic-basal ganglia network in healthy and impaired action.
+- Neurophysiology of human cortical-thalamic-basal ganglia network in healthy and abnormal action.